Modern Slavery Statement 2025 - 2026

 If any cases are identified within our organisation, we have internal whistleblowing procedures to be followed to report and investigate these.

 If any cases are identified within our business or supply chain, there may be contractual implications, including termination of the contract, and further investigation.
+We ensure that we learn from any concern that arises and put actions in place to risk mitigate against future concerns arising, and we share this evidence-informed learning with key partners also.

 Information concerning suspected modern slavery or human trafficking will be passed on to the Police and any other appropriate authorities for full and proper investigation and action.